-The following guidelines pertain to ALL SNOW SPORT EDUCATION PROGRAMS:
+The following guidelines pertain to ALL OUT-OF-SCHOOL TRIPS FOR WINTER SPORTS EDUCATION PROGRAMS:

 - 1. Teacher advises Reception/

 Information desk of arrival and obtains

 tickets.
 Students are to remain on the bus

 or follow procedures as previously

 arranged.

-- 2. Ski resort staff board bus or assembles students in base lodge chalet to welcome and explain in detail, resort area procedure, organize groups for rental equipment and lessons by ski ability.
-Trail conditions will be reviewed, the lifts in operation will be identified, as well as the number of trails open.
-Trail maps will be provided, along with equipment locker storage, ski school assembly area will be identified, and departure instructions will be outlined.
+- 2. Resort personnel board bus or assembles students to welcome and explain in detail, resort area procedure, organize groups for rental equipment and lessons by ability.
+Trail conditions

-- 3. Resort staff will review the Alpine Responsibility Code and other related rules and regulations.
-Resort staff will advise group of the ticket removal penalty for violations of the Alpine Responsibility Code.
-Resort staff will explain signage on the trails.
-Teachers will sign the resort form acknowledging receipt of resort information and instructions.

-- 4. Resort staff and teacher take students renting equipment to rental shop, where applicable.
-Signed copies of Appendix 1b will be collected from students or teachers who are renting equipment.

-- 5. Students are tested to determine and verify classification at the snow school area.
-All snow sport education programs must include this component and have a built in instructional period.
+- will be reviewed, the lifts in operation will be identified, as well as the number of trails open.
+School assembly areas will be identified, and departure instructions will be outlined. - 3.
+Resort personnel will review the Alpine Responsibility Code (or Cross-Country Responsibility Code) and other related rules and regulations.
+Resort personnel will advise group of the ticket removal penalty for violations of the Responsibility Codes.
+Resort personnel will explain signage on the trails.
+Teachers will sign the resort form acknowledging receipt of resort information and instructions. - 4.
+Resort personnel and teacher/supervisor accompany students renting equipment to the rental shop, where applicable.
+Signed copies of Appendix 1b will be collected from students or teachers/supervisors who are renting equipment. - 5.
+Students are assessed to determine and verify classification.
+All out-of-school trips for winter sports education programs must include this component and have a built-in instructional period.
 No school program is to be organized without this important aspect.
-Non-skiers/ snowboarders, etc. must have instruction/ lesson prior to being permitted on the trails. - 6.
+Non-skiers/ snowboarders, etc. must have instruction prior to being permitted on the trails. - 6.
 Teacher will assign supervisors to designated trails/runs commensurate with their abilities as outlined in Appendix 1b.
-Students will be instructed to stay within designated areas commensurate with their ability as determined by the ski resort's ski and snowboarding staff. - 7.
-All participants must wear an appropriate snow sport helmet for school excursions to OSRA member facilities.
+Students will be instructed to stay within designated areas commensurate with their ability as determined by the resort personnel.

+All participants must wear an appropriate snow sport helmet for an out-of-school trip to OSRA member facilities.

-NOTE: Helmet use is not required for Cross Country Ski / Snowshoeing programs.
+NOTE: Helmet use is not required for Cross-Country Ski / Snowshoeing Programs.

-OSBIE recommends that schools adopt a similar mandatory snow sport helmet use policy as noted above, regardless of ski facility locations.
+OSBIE recommends that schools adopt a similar mandatory snow sport helmet policy as noted above, for all participants of an out-of-school trip regardless of facility.